fcofabyo/fcofabyo/README.md

 - 👀 I’m interested in
 everything involving technology and programming
 - 🌱 I’m currently learning Analysis and systems development
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to
-Grow professionally and make the company grow too
+professional and academic growth
 - 📫 How to reach me.
 Through my email Fabyodemelo@gmail.com or phone (85)99414-8657